Outlook Email Report Template 7

 which runs as a service and hits this OK button for your clients.

-It uses just few API calls so seems to be pretty harmless.
+It uses just few API calls so seems to be fairly harmless.

 Move cursor on top of a Tab to open!